ShaydeNofziger/PoshOtel/README.md

 This is very experimental.
 Lots of work-in-progress and missing tests / more robust methods before this is ready for prime time.

-Currently, this will output syncronous events to an OTLP endpoint configured as below.
+Currently, this will output synchronous events to an OTLP endpoint configured as below.
 I have only tested with this Honeycomb so far.

 test/TestConsumer.ps1 has proof-of-concept examples while functionality is being built.